 This international standard does not apply to interpreting services.

-BS EN ISO 18587 Translation services – Post-editing of machine translation output – Requirements
+ISO 18587 Translation services – Post-editing of machine translation output – Requirements

 This is a published standard with requirements against which claims of conformity can be for full post editing of machine translation output and an annex that describes a light post editing of machine translation output service.